-Young moon, Venus and Mars conjunction
+Young moon returns July 11, Venus and Mars conjunction

-Day by day, a wider yet still slender waxing crescent will appear higher up at sunset, and will stay our later after dark.
+Day by day, a wider yet still slender waxing crescent will appear higher up at sunset and will stay out later after dark.
 On July 13, 14 and 15, 2021, the illuminated side of the moon serves as your arrow in the sky, pointing downward to the star Regulus and the planet Venus.
 Regulus, though a respectably bright star, pales in contrast to Venus, with Venus shining more than 100 times brighter than Regulus.

 When is nightfall?